Shuzzzzzzz/LanguageLearningApp/README.md

 1. Find the project through the provided link to a GitHub page.
 2. Under the code option, choose to open with Visual Studio.
 3. Set up the Local Database:
-•  Down the LanguageLearningDb.mdf file and put it under filepath: C:\LanguageLearningDatabase
+•  Down the LanguageLearningDb.mdf file and put it under file path: C:\LanguageLearningDatabase
 •	Right-click on "Data Connections" -> "Add Connection."
-•	Choose the appropriate data source (e.g., Microsoft SQL Server) and follow the prompts to connect to your local database.
+•	Choose the appropriate data source (C:\LanguageLearningDatabase\LanguageLearningDb.mdf).
 5. Build and Run:
 •	Build the solution by clicking on "Build" -> "Build Solution" in the menu.
 •	Press F5 or click on "Start" to run the application.